DiegelD/CarND-Path-Planning-Project/README.md

 </figure>
  <p></p>

-To solve this problem there are many **motion planing algorithms**.
+To solve this problem there are many **motion planning algorithms**.
 In the figure below are the main algorithms described

 * **Combinational Methods** are usually sliding the problem into small pieces and first solving the motion planning problem by connecting this elements.
 But usually they do not scale well for large environments.